2018 Pittsburgh Steelers season: Off-the-field events

 Following the season, fans, commentators, and numerous current and former Steelers lamented the conflict inside the organization, with some blaming the team culture for the late season collapse (which included four close, mistake-filled and penalty-prone losses within the final six games) and head coach Mike Tomlin for his inability to control a drama-filled locker room.
-The drama during the Steelers' 2018 season was most notably chronicled in satirical fashion by Steve Linkowski, a Pittsburgh-based YouTube personality, former video game reviewer, and prominent Steelers fan known for his colorful and rant-filled videos poking fun at sports franchises on his channel UrinatingTree.
+The drama during the Steelers' 2018 season was most notably chronicled in satirical fashion by Steve "Schlasser" Linkowski, a Pittsburgh-based YouTube personality, former video game reviewer, and prominent Steelers fan known for his colorful and rant-filled videos poking fun at sports franchises on his channel UrinatingTree.
 Linkowski dubbed his video series focusing on the off-the-field drama as "Days of our Steelers" as a parody of NBC's soap opera TV show Days of Our Lives.
-In addition to gaining viral popularity, the series received significant praise from sports fans for its raw, honest, and in-depth look at the drama within the team from a fan's perspective.
 The team blocked UrinatingTree on Twitter by Week 6.
-The series has continued, albeit more sporadically, during the 2019 and 2020 seasons, and multiple allusions to the series were made during the 2021 and 2022 seasons.
+The series has continued, albeit more sporadically, during the 2019 and 2020 seasons as a part of his NFL week in review series This Week in Sportsball, and multiple allusions to the series have been made from then on depending on the team's record and playoff situation.